suncoast-devs/handbook/lessons/sql-joins/index.md

 attempt to name this table based on the relationship between the two tables.

 In this case we are trying to represent the relationship between a movie and the actors.
-We could call this relationship `Roles`
+We could call this relationship `Roles`.

 ```sql
 CREATE TABLE "Roles" (